adamLovettApps/JamOut/README.md

 #### PostGIS

 The PostGIS PostgreSQL extension is enabled in JamOut to allow for the use of geography points in the database, which allow for spatial queries.
 This allows users to search for other users within a particular user-supplied zip code when searching for other musicians.

+PostGIS is also used to transfrom latitude and longitude coordinates into geography points.
+Any time a user signs up or changes their zip code, the Google Geocoder API is called to retrieve the latitude and longitude coordinates for the supplied zip code.
+When latitude and longitude coordinates are inserted/updated, a trigger inside of PostgreSQL calls a function inside of PostgreSQL that uses PostGIS to generate a new geography point based on the provided latitude and longitude.

 #### Sequelize